-- Facility Two shared the warehouse space with another entity.
-On Facility Two's side, facility lights were off when not in use and no windows allowed sunlight to enter the facility.
-Stockpile personnel noted that although temperature and %RH are monitored, there is no air-conditioning, but fans exist and circulate air throughout the facility.
+- Temperature was controlled; temperature and %RH were monitored.
+Facility lights were off when not in use and no windows allowed sunlight to enter the facility.
 No evidence of excess moisture or chemical spills that persisted beyond immediate mitigation were observed.
-Generally, the pallets were shrink wrapped around the four pallet sides but not across the top or bottom.
-Pallets were separated by metal racks, preventing weight/load applied to individual pallets. - Percent RH (Figure 5) and Temperature (Figure 6) - At the time of publication, the recommended storage requirements for %RH and temperature are - 3M 1860: remain under 80 %RH; remain within -4°F to 86°F [3M 2017] - Gerson 1730: remain under 80 %RH; remain within -4°F to 95°F [Gerson 2019] - The average temperature between the 2013-2016 time period was 73.3°F. The average %RH between 2013-2016 was 40.4%; these averages are within the 3M and Gerson recommended temperature and %RH storage conditions. - No %RH or temperature data points deviated from the recommended storage conditions for the 3M 1860 or the Gerson 1730 respirator models.
+Pallets were shrink wrapped around the four pallet sides but not across the top or bottom.
+With the exception of the top-most row, pallets were separated by racks.
+On the top-most row, pallets were stacked two-high causing some weight/load to be applied to the bottom pallet. - Percent RH (Figure 5) and Temperature (Figure 6) - At the time of publication, the recommended storage requirements for %RH and temperature are - 3M 1860: remain under 80 %RH; remain within -4°F to 86°F [3M 2017] - Gerson 1730: remain under 80 %RH; remain within -4°F to 95°F [Gerson 2019] - Medline/APT NON27501: avoid excessive moisture (water droplets or direct submersion in water); avoid prolonged extreme temperatures (< 60°F and >80°F) [Alpha ProTech 2019] - The average temperature between the 2014-2017 time period was 71.3°F. The average %RH between 2014-2019 was 38.3%; these averages are within the 3M, Gerson, and APT recommended temperature and %RH storage conditions. - No %RH or temperature data points deviated from the recommended storage conditions for the 3M 1860, Medline/APT, or the Gerson 1730 respirator models.

-Some respirators from Facility Two were previously stored and deployed from a federal SNS facility.
-Although the current tracking process does not allow for retrieval of the historical location(s) and environmental conditions for these sampled products, subsequent discussions with SNS leadership suggest that SNS storage conditions met recommended conditions.
+Some respirators from Facility One were previously stored and deployed from a federal SNS facility.
+Although the current tracking process does not allow for retrieval of the historical location(s) and environmental conditions for these sampled products, subsequent discussions with SNS leadership suggest that SNS storage conditions met the recommended conditions.